Breeders season 3: Martin Freeman and Daisy Haggard return for dark parenting comedyJul 5 | 2 min read

 Bloods: Samson Kayo’s shrine, Jane Horrocks’ hidden talent and working with a dream cast - Secrets from the Set

-Samson Kayo and Jane Horrocks talks to us about the making of Bloods, the hilarious paramedic comedy on Sky One and NOW.
+Samson Kayo and Jane Horrocks talks to us about the making of Bloods, the hilarious paramedic comedy on Sky Comedy and NOW.

 If you’re looking for a sharp, witty comedy that’s guaranteed to make you laugh, then look no further than Bloods.

-The Sky One comedy focuses on the unlikely pairing of two paramedics, Maleek and Wendy, who go about their working day with hilarious exchanges and laugh-out-loud situations.
+The Sky Comedy series focuses on the unlikely pairing of two paramedics, Maleek and Wendy, who go about their working day with hilarious exchanges and laugh-out-loud situations.

 Samson Kayo, who plays Maleek (and also created the show) and Absolutely Fabulous legend Jane Horrocks, who plays Wendy, spoke to BT.com and other press about getting a dream cast, the advantages of wearing a paramedic's uniform and laughing so hard that they were unable to film…